-This year “Vilnius-Lithuania iGEM” team focused on plasmids: round-shaped DNA structures, which can transfer genetic information and change cell’s function.
+This year “Vilnius-Lithuania iGEM” team focused on plasmids: round DNA structures that can transfer genetic information and change a cell’s function.
 Therefore plasmids are widely used in biotechnology.
-Vilnius university students created SynORI: a framework designed to make working with single and multi-plasmid systems precise, easy and more functional on top of that.
+Vilnius university students created SynORI: a framework designed to make working with single and multi-plasmid systems precise, easy and more functional.

 This system will help with everyday lab work and it can also be used for biological computing, assembly of large protein complexes or metabolic engineering.

 “This is a huge achievement for Lithuania.
 We surpassed students from the best universities in the world – Harvard, Cambridge, Oxford, Heidelberg, etc. Lithuania will be a serious player in the world of synthetic biology.
 We hope that this victory will help attract more large investments in science sector in Lithuania.
 SynORI might become the very first synthetic biology start-up in our country”, the team said.